What are Probiotics and Where Can You Get Them?

 Get Prebiotics and Probiotics From Food First

 Although both are available in pill form, it is not necessary to take these gut helpers as supplements.
 You can easily find them naturally in food.
 Incorporate more fruits, vegetables, whole grains, and fermented foods into your diet to intake a mixture of both probiotics and prebiotics that can help balance your gut flora.
+However, if you struggle to get enough probiotics from food alone, follow this link or this link or our recommended probiotic supplements.

 Material adapted from eatright.org, healthline.com, & foodinsight.org